Kim Kardashian Shows Off Killer Curves In Outrageous Latex Dress For Met Gala After-Party

 — KKWStyle2017 (@kkwstyle2017) May 7, 2019

-Earlier in the night, Kim stunned everyone by turning up to the Met Gala red carpet in a beautiful caramel-colored dress designed by Thierry Mugler, who she managed to coax out of retirement after 20 years, and which took eight months to complete.
+Earlier in the night, Kim stunned everyone by turning up to the Met Gala red carpet in a beautiful caramel-colored dress, which took eight months to complete and was designed by Thierry Mugler, who she managed to coax out of retirement after 20 years.
 She told E!
 News that it was an “honor” to have him create something for her, and that the fashion designer “envisioned me a California girl stepping out of the ocean dripping” — including her wet hair look.

 “That is the vibe tonight,” the KKW Beauty founder added.